HousenZhu/ECE1724_Project/README.md

 | Tianqi Ju  | 1012870467     | tianqi.ju@mail.utoronto.ca   |

 ---

-## Video Demo
+## Videos

-A demonstration video of the project is available on YouTube: https://youtu.be/sQuFDGCbiKM
+- **Video Demo:** A demonstration of the system is available on YouTube:  https://youtu.be/sQuFDGCbiKM

+- **Video Slide Presentation:** A recorded slide presentation explaining the project design and features: https://youtu.be/9JQ1ElIxZUE

 ---
 ## Motivation